Spain, Norway and Ireland say they will recognize a Palestinian state

 LONDON — The leaders of Ireland, Spain and Norway announced their countries would formally recognize Palestinian statehood in the coming days, with other member states in the European Union expected to follow their lead soon.

-Israeli Foreign MinisterIsrael Katz said he would recall the country's ambassadors from the three countries for consultations.
+Israeli nullIsrael Katz said he would recall the country's ambassadors from the three countries for consultations.

 Ireland has long supported the Palestinian cause on the global stage, and political leaders there have been particularly vocal since the start of the current conflict in Gaza.